 In a seminal study, Fazzari, Hubbard, and Petersen (1988) (FHP) group firms by the share of their profits that have been paid out in dividends.
 Firms that have ready access to borrowed capital would not need to retain earnings in order to invest and therefore could issue dividends more liberally.
 In contrast, each dollar of dividends issued by a constrained firm reduces its potential investment funds.
-Therefore, FHP considered low-dividend firms to be potentially liquidity constrained and high-dividend firms to be unconstrained.
+Therefore, FHP considered low-dividend firms to be potentially liquidity constrained and highdividend firms to be unconstrained.
 Later studies have used a variety of criteria to categorize firms' access to credit, including firm size and age, financial affiliations with other firms, bond ratings, and liquid assets.

 Based on a 1970-84 sample, FHP grouped their 422 manufacturing firms into three categories: Class 1 firms paid out less than ten percent of their income in dividends in at least ten of the fifteen sample years; class 2 firms paid out ten to twenty percent; and class 3 firms paid out dividends of more than twenty percent of income.
+Based on the dividend-income ratio, class 1 firms were argued to be the most likely to be liquidity constrained and class 3 firms least likely.